-Category

-Religious belief
+Category Details of Policy Impact Level of impact

+(major/m inor/no ne)

-The Play Strategy will benefit all site users, within all the Section 75 groups.
+Religious belief The Play Strategy will benefit all site users, within all the Section 75 groups.
 Especially in our Play in the Communities Programme.
 It is not expected that play will have any negative impact on good relations between people of different religious beliefs, political opinion or racial group.

-Positive impacts are expected due to the enhanced and regenerated physical environments of the new/refurbished Play Parks.
+Positive impacts are expected due to the enhanced and regenerated physical environments of the Positive Minor

+new/refurbished Play Parks.

 Political opinion

 Racial group